ffanzhang/ffanzhang.github.io/_posts/2019-07-13-cookies-yummy.markdown

 title: "Cookies - Yummy"
 ---

-Finally graduated and had been in the job hunting for a while.
+Finally graduated and had been in the job hunting club for a while.
 What's interesting about cookies is I got asked about them at least twice, and I used to work in a "cookie factory".

-My first attempt at answering this question had always been my usual style, short and simple, "a cookie is a piece of data that the server wants the browser to keep track of."
-The interviewer looked discontent, and by the intensity of voice I can feel the room air getting colder, "if the browser keeps track of the cookies, how does the server know the what the client is doing?"
+My first attempt at answering this question was short and simple, "a cookie is a piece of data that the server wants the browser to keep track of."
+The interviewer looked discontent, and by the exponential increase in intensity of voice the interviewer, I can feel the room air getting colder, "if the browser keeps track of the cookies, how does the server know the what the client is doing?"
 "Well, you see, in any of the following requests, the browser attaches the cookies with the